Kttra/CSharpCode/README.md

 **List**
 --------------
 Example of a list.
-Make sure to include this at the top: using Systems.Collections.Generic;
+Make sure to include this at the top: using System.Collections.Generic;

 ```csharp
 //Here's an array to compare